aherbotany/wrightrc.github.io/research/index.md

 <img align="left" height="45%" width="45%" src="model.png" style="padding-right: 3px">
 To translate many of the hypotheses generated from the proposed work in synthetic systems into *in planta* relevance will require the use of precision genome engineering tools, phenotyping at cell, tissue, and organism levels, and reporters and sensors of both signaling inputs and outputs.
 However, there is a lack of non-destructive methods for measuring hormone concentrations *in planta*.

 I plan to utilize my protein engineering background to develop hormone, protein, and protein complex biosensors.
-These tools will rapidly advance our understanding of the true complexity of key developmental events and the gene networks controlling these events
+These tools will rapidly advance our understanding of the true complexity of key developmental events and the gene networks controlling these events.